Genealogy Technology

 - Give you a good idea of what your chart and reports will look like

-Using this approach helped me narrow it down to the following Continue reading “Free Genealogy Software: Making Your Choice” »
+Using this approach helped me narrow it down to the following three excellent choices in free genealogy software.

 Free Genealogy Software – 3 Things to Know